Best Nintendo Switch 2D Platformers iMore 2021

 Best Collection: Mega Man Legacy Collection 1 + 2

-Another herald of the 8-bit generation, Mega Man was a game-changer when it first released on the NES thanks to its nonlinear level structure, upgradeable protagonist, and ridiculous difficulty.
+Another herald of the 8-bit generation, Mega Man, was a game-changer when it was first released on the NES thanks to its nonlinear level structure, upgradeable protagonist, and ridiculous difficulty.
 The Mega Man Legacy Collection gathers the Blue Bomber's first 10 adventures into one collection.
-Be warned though, the second part of the collection is a download code and not included on the cartridge.
+Be warned, though, the second part of the collection is a download code and not included on the cartridge.

 These classic platformers are recreated just as you remembered them.
 Fans might have their favorites, but every Mega Man game follows the same formula.
 Evil robots with unique powers are causing trouble, and Mega Man must defeat them to face off against his archnemesis, Dr. Wily.
 Levels can be accessed in any order, and once you defeat the boss of that level, you collect their power.
 These powers often give you an advantage over the next robot master.